 It certainly takes time, effort and patience to find the right prop - and despite all the theory, the behaviour of a boat on the water can sometimes confound your expectations.
 But when you do manage to find the perfect propeller for your boat, engine and general usage, you will be left in no doubt at all.
 Everything will snap into focus and you will finally see just how good your boat can be.

+If you decide to change the propeller on your boat yourself, read our guide here.
 The ‘Propeller Handbook’ by Dave Gerr is a top resource, with 176 pages dedicated to explaining (in relatively understandable terms) how to choose, install and understand your boat’s prop.
 At around £15, it’s a very worthwhile reference.